 - When washing, use a soft sponge or cloth.
-DO NOT scrub hard. - Use moisturizing cream and skin protectants on your skin every day. - Clean and dry areas underneath your breasts and in your groin. - DO NOT use talc powder or strong soaps. - Try not to take a bath or shower every day.
+DO NOT scrub hard. - Use moisturizing cream and skin protectants on your skin every day. - Clean and dry areas underneath your breasts and in your groin. - Try not to take a bath or shower every day.
 It can dry out your skin more.